 Adding widgets to your blog

 Widgets are small, self-contained modules that you can use to add content to your site without having to write any code.
-You can use widgets to add social media links and updates, calendars, menus, lists of popular blog posts, and more.
+Widgets can add social media links and updates, calendars, menus, lists of popular blog posts, and more.

 If you’re building your blog through WordPress, you’ll have a selection of built-in widgets.
-You may find that you have additional widgets from your theme developer or from your installed plug-ins.
+You may have additional widgets from your theme developer or from your installed plug-ins.

 It’s also a good idea to optimize your blog for search, promote a mailing list, and bring in visitors from social media by embedding sharing buttons.
 That will bring a lot more traffic and help to build your audience.

 Blog pages and posts